What are stretch marks?

 Drink plenty of water.
 Proper water intake keeps your skin soft and less likely to develop stretch marks.
 Caffeine can increase your risk of stretch marks.
 If you're stuck on your caffeinated coffee or tea, make sure you balance the fluids.
 Drink just as much – or more – water as you drink coffee, tea or soda.

-Remember, stretch marks can also result from nutritional deficiency.
+Remember, stretch marks can also result from nutritional deficiencies.
 Be sure to consume foods that promote skin health:

 - Zinc-rich foods such as nuts or fish.